 If you need to get out of the sun, break for a movie in the IMAX Theater or see live performers at the Family Pavilion Stage.
 Make sure to visit on a Wednesday or Saturday night during the summer to witness a larger-than-life fireworks show.

-The Disney Boardwalk features live entertainment, from street performers to dueling pianos, as well as a number of eats.
-From classic hot dogs, funnel cakes and saltwater taffy to sit-down seafood dining, you'll forget you're about an hour from the closest ocean.
+So what if it’s not near the ocean?
+That doesn’t stop Disney World from providing families with its own version of a beach boardwalk.
+Located on Crescent Lake, the boardwalk features classic arcade games and surrey bicycle rentals, just like you’d find in a typical beach town.
+The Disney Boardwalk also features live entertainment, from street performers to dueling pianos, as well as a number of eats.
+From classic hot dogs, funnel cakes and saltwater taffy to sit-down seafood dining, you’ll forget you’re about an hour from the closest ocean.
 But if you want to head to the beach, check out these 5 Family-Friendly Beaches Near Disney World.

 Recommended Hotel: Disney’s BoardWalk Inn

 Ocean Oasis Waterpark & Beach Club and Raging Waters Water Park are also on the boardwalk for water fun directly off the soft sand beach.
-More than 100 rides and attractions are available, as well as shopping and dining along the 2-mile boardwalk -- what's not to love?
+More than 100 rides and attractions are available, as well as shopping and dining along the 2-mile boardwalk—what’s not to love?
+In 2019, the boardwalk is opening a new ride called Runaway Tram, a nod to the boardwalk’s iconic tram car.

 Recommended Hotel: The StarLux Boutique Hotel